 In conclusion, despite the considerable increase in protected area coverage in the last decades, habitats and species still overwhelmingly experience ongoing deterioration from human-introduced impacts and show low margins of improvement.
-Additional efforts are needed to improve the effectiveness of protected area designation and management, enhance ecological connectivity and harness the potential of other OECMs as well as to further extend the protected area network.
+Additional efforts are needed to improve the effectiveness of protected area designation and management, enhance ecological connectivity and harness the potential of OECMs as well as to further extend the protected area network.
 In order to achieve this, improved governance support from national and European policy and legal frameworks is essential, combined with enhanced assessment methods and harmonisation of national approaches.
-This can enable much needed systematic cooperation across borders (e.g. capacity building, joint management tools) to achieve transboundary conservation, coherent management and integrative decision-making.
+This can enable much needed systematic cooperation across borders (e.g. through capacity building, joint management tools) to achieve transboundary conservation, coherent management and integrative decision-making.
 Adequate financial support is required to address the lack of human and financial resources that has been repeatedly highlighted across the assessed topics and enable achieving the biodiversity targets (e.g. through compensatory measures) and more effective monitoring measures (e.g. on management effectiveness).
-Building strategic partnerships with private and societal stakeholders, including networks of non-governmental organisations and bottom-up citizens' initiatives, can help to actively protect valuable land, e.g. by purchasing land with private and public funds.
-In addition to public instruments such as contractual nature conservation, such citizenled initiatives can make a significant contribution to the development of a truly coherent European network of protected nature.
+Building strategic partnerships with private and societal stakeholders, including networks of non-governmental organisations and bottom-up citizens initiatives, can help to actively protect valuable land, e.g. by purchasing land with private and public funds.
+In addition to public instruments such as contractual nature conservation, such citizen-led initiatives can make a significant contribution to the development of a truly coherent European network of protected areas.
+The new EU proposal for a nature restoration law also requires EU Member States to restore and recreate areas of ecological importance in- and outside protected areas, which will potentially increase habitat quality, connectivity and the potential of OECMs.